Privacy policy

 CSC may also collect identifying data about member activities or interactions with CSC’s online applications, including but not limited to the collection of user locations, number and frequency of access attempts, number, type and frequency of member transactions and pages visited.

 Information is collected directly via email, correspondence, telephone, or gained indirectly through the website.
-Sensitive information is more likely to be collected, held, used and disclosed in circumstances where an insurance or legal claim is being decided or contested, where a reconsideration of a decision is sought either internally or through the Australian Financial Complaints Authority (AFCA).
+Sensitive information is more likely to be collected, held, used and disclosed in circumstances where a claim for invalidity benefits is being made.
+In addition, sensitive information may be collected where an insurance or legal claim is being decided or contested, where a reconsideration of a decision is sought either internally or through the Australian Financial Complaints Authority (AFCA).

-Sensitive information is primarily provided to CSC through external service providers, such as scheme administrators, employers, insurers or by external dispute resolution bodies (such as the AFCA), when dealing with claims or complaints.
+Other than when provided directly by you, sensitive information is primarily provided to CSC through external service providers, such as scheme administrators, employers, insurers, other Government agencies (such as DVA or Defence) or by external dispute resolution bodies (such as the AFCA).

 How does CSC store and protect information?